NexusFlow: Unifying Disparate Tasks under Partial Supervision via Invertible Flow Networks: Experiments

 \bfsection{Implementation Details} For the nuScenes experiments, all methods are trained from scratch following the default setting in \textbf{UniAD}~\cite{hu2023planning} on four NVIDIA A100 80G GPUs.
 Our proposed \textbf{NexusFlow} module, implemented with $N=4$ invertible coupling layers, is inserted between the shared BEV encoder and the two disparate task decoders to align their latent feature distributions.

-\bfsection{Quantitative Results} We present our results in Table~\ref{tab:sota-combined}, with the main metric for each task highlighted in gray.
-While training is strictly conducted under our scenario-based partial supervision protocol, evaluation is performed on the complete validation set, including scenes from both Boston and Singapore.
-Our proposed NexusFlow significantly outperforms all partially supervised baselines and, remarkably, achieves performance competitive with the fully supervised Oracle.
+\bfsection{Quantitative Results} We present our results in Table~\ref{tab:sota-combined}, the main metric for each task highlighted in gray.
+Training is strictly conducted under our scenario-based partial supervision protocol, evaluation is performed on the complete validation set, including scenes from both Boston and Singapore.
+Our proposed NexusFlow significantly outperforms all partially supervised baselines and, remarkably, achieves performance competitive with the Full-supervision.

 \begin{itemize}[nosep, leftmargin=*]

 \item {\it Multi-Object Tracking:} For the tracking task (left side of the table), NexusFlow sets a new SOTA for this challenging PS-MTL setting.
 It surpasses MTPSL~\cite{li2022learning} by a large margin of \textbf{+7.4\% AMOTA} and improves upon the standard Baseline~\cite{hu2023planning} by \textbf{+4.0\% AMOTA}.
 Furthermore, our method achieves the lowest ID Switch score, demonstrating a superior ability to maintain temporal consistency for each tracklet.